prioritizr/prioritizr/docs/reference/sim_data.md

   Import planning unit data for multiple management zones that are stored in raster format.
 Here, each layer indicates the cost for a different management zone.
-Cells with `NA` values in a given zone indicate that a planning unit cannot be allocated to that zone in a solution.
-Additionally, cells with `NA` values in all layers are not a planning unit.
+Cells with missing (`NA`) values in a given zone indicate that a planning unit cannot be allocated to that zone in a solution.
+Additionally, cells with missing (`NA`) values in all layers are not a planning unit.

 - `get_sim_zones_pu_polygons()`: